© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Shildon Cornish engine house is a scheduled monument protected by Historic England under reference 1006415.
 View the official record →

-Shildon Cornish engine house is a stone-built structure dating from the nineteenth century, located in Northumberland.
+Shildon Cornish engine house is a Grade II listed industrial structure located in Northumberland, dating to the nineteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006415.

 Shildon Cornish engine house is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006415.